johnpuddephatt/zerowaste/src/posts/2020-11-12-zero-waste-christmas.md

 ## Gift Wrapping

+Did you know that the UK uses around 227,000 miles of wrapping paper each year?
+That’s enough to wrap around the world more than nine times!
+Most wrapping paper has also been chemically dyed, laminated and mixed with non-paper material like foil and glitter(which is basically little bits of plastic) making it non-recycleable.
+And that’s before you add the ribbon, gift tags, cellophane and sticky tape.

+Avoid single-use wrap with these creative ideas:

+* Swap tape for twine or Washi tape.
+* Repurpose the kids artwork, use an old newspaper or Rob’s favourite an old map to create wrapping paper.
+* Use untreated plain brown packing paper then decorate with natural elements such as pine cones, holly, twigs, native flora - all of which can be recycled.
+* Turn a clean crisp packet inside out to add some eco-sparkle.
+* Use an old pillow case and tie an old scarf or tea towel off cut around the top.
+* Try the art of Furoshiki, the Japanese art of fabric origami using any unwanted textiles.

 Time to wrap your presents?
 Luc from EcoTopia tells us how to be a 'wrap star' and not a 'waste maker'.
 Lots of easy low-cost tips and tricks here!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HD3PMoq3bUM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>